 Unfortunately, any individual who uses credit cards can run into trouble.
 While it is common to think that only people who lack self-control get into trouble with credit card debt, our practice experience has shown that even the most responsible individuals can fall behind.
 The loss of a job, serious medical issue, or a personal injury are all common reasons why people incur significant amounts credit card debt.

 If you are facing significant credit card debts, are having trouble making minimum payments, or seem to sink deeper into debt each month Chapter 7 bankruptcy may provide a solution to your debt problems.
-The Philadelphia bankruptcy attorneys of Sadek & Cooper can help you determine whether Chapter 7 is right for your situation.
+The Philadelphia bankruptcy attorneys of Sadek Bankruptcy Law Offices can help you determine whether Chapter 7 is right for your situation.
 To schedule a free and confidential consultation call us at 215-545-0008 today.

 Chapter 7 Bankruptcy Can Eliminate Unsecured Debts while Protecting Your Property in Pennsylvania or New Jersey